Mikkomario/Utopia-Vault-Scala/README.txt

             For example, "test_column" is converted to "testColumn"

-        Connection object now contains modifySettings(...) method for cases when you simply wish to modify a couple of settings and not the whole thing.
+        Connection object now contains modifySettings(...) method for cases when you simply wish to modify a couple of settings and not the whole settings instance.

-        SelectDistinct object was added to create select distinct -queries
+        SelectDistinct object was added to create queries where you only wish to receive distinct values.

         MaxBy and MinBy objects were added for easier orderBy ...
-Limit 1 syntax.
+Limit 1 -syntax.

         StorableWithFactory now contains searchMin(String) & searchMax(String) -methods

         StorableFactory parsing failures may now be handled through ErrorHandling object.
 By default the handler ignores all errors.

+        StorableFactoryWithValidation provides an option for easy model creation from database data.
+The data is automatically validated before model conversion so you don't need to performs any validation yourself.

         Result now allows one to group rows based on two or more tables (grouped(...) methods).